 This has sometimes led to collaborative creations that are more complex, in the form of media art installations that form complete worlds in which the visitors may literally become lost.
 In essence, the works are created to form an experience for a visitor as mind-specific art.
 Or synaptic art.

 All my life I was told I think too much.
 I wondered why thinking too much was thought to be something negative?
 This led me to investigate what a thought was.

+Use my creative services built around my understanding of thoughts.
 Contact me for a creative consult, an inspiring sparring session, a fresh perspective, or a heartfelt mind journey.